I have the pleasure to introduce you to a new gem created to support a JSON:API-based web applications. Standalone pagination support.

 The JSON:API support

-The other issue is, that as this gem is so framework-agnostic, there is always a bit of code you'd need to write to make it compatible with JSON:API standard and not only for that.
-For example, pagy by default assumes, that you have page
+The other issue is, that as this gem is so framework-agnostic, there is always a bit of code you’d need to write to make it compatible with JSON:API standard.
+As JSON:API suggests to control your pagination using a nested query parameter page[size] and page[number], The pagy gem needs to be adjusted in order to use it effectively.

 The JSOM:Pagination

 JSOM:Pagination is a simple class that we can use in any place of the application (not only in the controllers!) - and in any kind of ruby application.
-You don't need additional fancy configuration, you don't need different modules being included to use it in Rails or Hanami, or raw IRB session!

 Here are two examples how to use it in your app.

-First you need to instantiate. the instance of a paginator
+First you need to instantiate the instance of a paginator:

 require 'jsom-pagination'